 Tax Bill-Moving Expenses Taxable Effective 1/1/2018

-Accordingly, beginning on 1/1/2018, all reimbursements of moving expenses to current or prospective employees will be reported to Payroll so that the appropriate taxes may be withheld from employee paychecks.
-This is true event if the expenses were incurred in a prior year, and the employee is not reimbursed until 2018.
+Accordingly, as of 1/1/2018, all reimbursements of moving expenses to current or prospective employees are currently being reported to Payroll so that the appropriate taxes may be withheld from employee paychecks.
+This is true even if the expenses were incurred in a prior year, and the employee had not been reimbursed until 2018.

 Steps in the process of obtaining approval for a candidate move: